 Are you up for a 31-day challenge?
 Join us on the START Today Facebook group for daily tips and motivation, to connect with others following the plan, and to get real-time advice from trainer Stephanie Mansour!

 Even if you’re completely dedicated to your fitness plan, sometimes the motivation to workout is hard to find.
-And if you've let fitness fall by the wayside over the past couple of months (and maybe even put on a couple pounds), then it is definitely the last thing you want to do.
+And if you've let fitness fall by the wayside over the last year (and maybe even put on a couple pounds), then it is definitely the last thing you want to do.
 After all, the dishes in the sink are piling up and you're behind on your favorite show — excuses are easy to find.

 For those times when you could use a little push, we tapped our favorite trainers to share their secrets when it comes to how they convince themselves to work out when they really don't feel like it.

 1. Keep scrolling

 As a personal trainer, when I’m looking for an extra reason “why” I should work out, I often find inspiration from Instagram accounts.
 I start by typing in hashtags like #cleaneats or #healthyeating to see how others are fueling and taking care of their bodies.
 Then, I’ll switch over to exercise and fitness accounts, and look for inspiration for a new move to incorporate into my workout to get me excited about it.
 It's funny how just one new exercise will get me off of the couch.